aerospike/aerospike-client-python/doc/aerospike.rst

 Client Configuration
 ====================

-These are the keys and expected values for the ``config`` dictionary passed to :meth:`aerospike.client`:
+These are the keys and expected values for the ``config`` dictionary passed to :meth:`aerospike.client`.

+Only the `hosts` key is required; the rest of the keys are optional.

 .. object:: config